Dean Jones (cricketer): Personal life

 Jones had a sister and three brothers.
 He was married to Jane at the time of his death.
 They had two daughters together; Jones also had a son Koby Hamilton from another relationship.

 Death

 Jones died on 24 September 2020 in Mumbai due to a stroke, aged 59.
 It was originally reported he had a heart attack.
 He was a part of the 2020 Indian Premier League commentary team for the Star Network at the time of his death.
 Jones collapsed in a hotel in Mumbai at around midday IST (UTC+05:30).
 Fellow former Australian cricketer Brett Lee witnessed the emergency and attempted CPR to resuscitate Jones prior to an ambulance arriving.
-The Victorian Coroner confirmed that his death was caused by stroke.
+The Victorian Coroner confirmed that his death was caused by a stroke.